Rodrigues' descendants of a polynomial and Boutroux curves: Introduction

 \subsection{Main results}

 In what follows, we will always assume that a polynomial $P(z)$ under consideration satisfies the condition $d:=\deg P \ge 2$.
 The remaining case $d\le 1$ is trivial.

-For any polynomial $P$ and its Rodrigues' descendant $\R_{m,n,P}(z),$ denote by $\mu_{m,n,P}$ the {\it root-counting measure} of $\R_{m,n,P}(z)$ and by its {\it Cauchy transform}.
-Notice that $dn-m=\deg \R_{m,n,P}$.
+For any polynomial $P$ and its Rodrigues' descendant $\R_{m,n,P}(z),$ denote by $\mu_{m,n,P}$ the {\it root-counting measure} of $\R_{m,n,P}(z)$ and by the {\it Cauchy transform of $\mu_{m,n,P}$}, see \eqref{eq:CauchyTr}.
+Note that $dn-m=\deg \R_{m,n,P}$.
 (For the basic notions of the logarithmic potential theory such as the Cauchy transform $\C_\mu$ and the logarithmic potential $L_\mu$ of a measure $\mu$ supported in $\bC$ consult \S~2.2 and \cite{Ra}.)

 We say that a polynomial $P$ is \emph{strongly generic} if both $P$ and $P^\prime$ have simple roots.

 \begin{theorem} For any strongly generic polynomial $P$ and a given positive number $\al<\deg P$, there exists a weak limit Moreover, its Cauchy transform $\C_{\al,P}$ defined as the pointwise limit